yzha0867/IDEA9103_tut3_Group-E_yzha0867/README.md

 The circular layout and soft lighting of modern vinyl-style music players influenced:

-- The idea of treating the circle arrangement as a kind of **abstract turntable**.
+- The idea of treating the circle arrangement as a kind of **abstract vinyl**.
 - The use of gentle rotation and glowing highlights to convey the feeling of spinning media.
-- The choice to present the album cover and track information as part of the visual experience.

 ### 5.2 Steve Roach – *Dreamtime Return*

 ![Album Cover](/assets/album%20cover.jpg)
 *Steve Roach — Dreamtime Return (1988)*

 The album itself was a major conceptual guide:

-- Long, evolving ambient textures suggested **slow, breathing movement** rather than fast or flashing effects.
+- Its long, evolving ambient textures suggested a **dreamlike, drifting atmosphere** rather than a purely literal or realistic representation.
-- Rhythmic but non-aggressive percussive elements suggested subtle pulsing rather than hard, strobing visuals.
+- Layered, rhythmic elements with sharper transients inspired the use of **strobe-like highlights** in the visuals, echoing moments of impact or emphasis in the music.
+- The blend of tribal, organic sounds with spacious electronic synthesis creates a **futuristic, sci-fi tone**, which I translated into glowing, pulsating circles that feel both ancient and otherworldly.
-- The connection to Aboriginal Dreamtime concepts fits naturally with the group’s Aboriginal dot painting and Songline imagery.
+- This fusion of Dreamtime-inspired themes and cosmic ambience aligns naturally with the group’s Aboriginal dot painting and Songline imagery, but pushes it toward a more surreal, speculative visual space.

 ### 5.3 Aboriginal Dot Painting and Songlines